dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 information needed to determine the drag coefficient (for a given shape).

-Now let's use this dimensionless framework to analyze the cone experiment: The experimental data showed that the small and large cones fell at the same speed—roughly 1 meter per second.
+Now let's use this dimensionless framework to analyze the cone experiment: The experimental data showed that the small and large cones fell at the same speed — roughly 1 meter per second.

 What are the corresponding Reynolds numbers?